 Welcome to Sister Alphonse Academy!
-We are excited and honored with the privilege to welcome new children and their families to our beautiful, new school.
+We are excited and honored with the privilege to welcome new children and their families to our beautiful school that opened in September of 2018.
 Our vibrant Academy culture will prepare students for the 21st Century by awakening the hearts and minds of students while educating and nurturing each to learn, live fully, and serve others.